No products in the cart.

 The judges met in December at the Charles Faram showroom with the prepared samples laid out ready for judging.
 The main criteria they look for are:

 With a wide range of varieties, including traditional and brand new varieties to sample, there was a lot of work to be done by the judges before they were able to come up with their top three for each of the 7 categories.

-- 3rd Place for our Phoenix Hops in Class B, Category C: The best sample of hops, bought on the basis of their aroma character: Delicate aroma intensity.
+- 3rd Place for our Pilgrim Hops in Class C: The Brewers Cup awarded for the best sample of hops that are bought primarily for their high Alpha Acid content

-- 2nd Place for our Endeavour Hops in Class E: The best sample of a Dwarf/Hedgerow variety
+- 2nd Place for our Endeavour Hops in Class E: The Botanix Cup awarded for the best sample of Dwarf/Hedgerow variety.